UoY-RoboStar/CSPMGraphSynthesis/README.md

 ## Installation Steps
+1. Download this git package
+2. Open java project in your chosen IDE
+3. Compile project

+OR

+1. Download the most recent release of the package for use within the command line

 ## Requirements
 - Java 21

 ## Dataset Generation
 ### Execution parameters
 - r: [optional] (boolean) a flag used to indicate that a new dataset file should be made.
 If not present then the existing file will be extended
 - p: [optional] (String) the path to the location for creation of the dataset and csp file.
 If not present, this will be created ```System.getProperty("user.home")``` under the title "CSPMGraphSynthesis"
 - d: [optional] (boolean) a flag to indicate whether to include decorations in CSP channels.
 These are used to pass parameters along the channels
+- re: [optional] (boolean) a flag to indicate whether to include renaming of CSP channels
 - b: [required] (Integer) the number of basic graphs generate that form a basis of the complex CSP models
 - c: [required] (Integer) the number of complex graphs to create based on the basic graphs